 Speaking of the news feed: FrontierVille is so spamalicious that I want to apologize to everyone I know on Facebook for sending all those news items out.
 I’m sorry.
 I’d also like to take this moment to point out that you can hide specific apps in your news feed by clicking the “Hide” button in the upper right corner.
 It’ll give you the option to hide the person, or the app, or the particular post.

 When going about your business, you have the chance to encounter varmints.
 Bears can appear when you’re chopping trees; snakes can pop up when you clear grass or wildflowers; groundhogs can appear when you’re harvesting crops.
 These make everything around them take an extra energy to tend, giving the affected objects a bright red aura.
 Since beating them off gives you coins, experience, food, and chances at rare item drops, it’s worth doing so… though it can be really annoying when a groundhog appears in the middle of your patch of fast-wilting clover.

 Optimum use of FrontierVille relies heavily on neighbor interaction.
-In addition to the above-mentioned requests for supplies and energy, you’re also given the option to share experience and item bonuses on a regular basis.
+In addition to the above-mentioned requests for supplies and energy, you’re also given the option to share experience and item bonuses.
 Combing through your friends’ FrontierVille feeds can be the best way to level up, I’ve found, though the game limits you to receiving a maximum of 30 bonuses per day from wall postings.
 You’re allowed to send help — bricks, other tools, and energy — up to 50 times a day, on top of that.